 How to roll: Lie on your side and place the roller under your thigh.
 For stability, cross your other foot over and put it on the floor.
 Spend a minute rolling the outer hip above the boney bump on the outside of your hip joint and another minute along the IT band.
 When you find a tight, painful spot, stop there—keep your body aligned over the roller and flex and extend your knee.
 This helps restore gliding between your IT band and the quadriceps.

 3. Quad release

-Why it’s important: Most of us have tight quads and hip flexors to begin with, but after running and cycling for miles, they get even tighter.
-“Tightness of your hip flexors and quads can cause your gluteal muscles to get weaker, and that results in increased risk of low back pain, not to mention decreased power,” Fontaine says.
+Why it’s important to do this foam roller exercise after every run: Most of us have tight quads and hip flexors to begin with, but after running and cycling for miles, they get even tighter.
+“Tightness of your hip flexors and quads can cause your gluteal muscles to get weaker, and that results in increased risk of low back pain, not to mention decreased power,” Fontaine said.
 “Most cases of runner’s knee are due largely in part to short and tight quads.”

 How to roll: Lie on your stomach with the roller under your thighs.
 Roll back and forth from hip to mid-thigh for about a minute.
 As an alternative exercise, you can use a stretching strap or rope to stretch your quad while you roll.
 Putting the quad under tension allows the roller to work deeper, getting a better release of the muscle.